telerik/ajax-docs/controls/tabstrip/templates/aspx-template-structure.md

 ![Templates](images/tabstrip_templates_aspx1.gif)

->note  **DataBinder.Eval** expressions work only when the tabstrip is in a bound mode.
+>tip  **DataBinder.Eval** expressions work only when the tabstrip is in a bound mode.
 In other words, you should explicitly call the **DataBind()** method even if no datasource is set to the tabstrip.
 >